AbanteAI/mentat/mentat-vscode/README.md

 npm run vscode
 ```

-At this point the extension is running and you don't have to follow the rest of the
+At this point the extension is running and you should see the Mentat logo attached to
-setup instructions.
+the sidebar.
+You don't have to follow the rest of the setup instructions.
+Congrats!

-2.b With the VSCode Debugger
+**With the VSCode Debugger**

 If you want to open VSCode with the javascript debugger active and debug the running
 extension, use: